Large Space Simulator (LSS)

 What is it for?

 The Large Space Simulator is Europe's single largest vacuum chamber.
-It is a cylindrical container with a 15m height and 10m diameter.
+It is a cylindrical container standing 15m high and 10m wide.
 The Simulator is used to test full-size spacecraft in representative space conditions.

 The Simulator's high-performance pumps can achieve a vacuum a billion times lower than standard sea level atmosphere, while liquid nitrogen circulated around the Simulator approximates the cryogenic temperatures of space.